 - Update our understanding of pain, and learn to convey that understanding to clients

-- Practice movement protocols for getting started with clients in pain
+- Learn movement protocols for getting started with clients in pain